 The Broadway is a rare type of bridge- a Rall-wheel double-leaf drawbridge.
 It uses four large steel wheels to roll back and engage larger weights that lift its two center spans.
 Each cast wheel weighs more than 56,000 pounds.
 The new wheels made of solid steel will each weigh 82,000 pounds.
 It’s a complicated design, but it opens faster and uses less energy than other bridges of its era.
 It also allows ships of any height to pass.

 These four Rall wheels have been in use since the bridge opened in 1913.
-After more than a century of hard work, the wheels and their tracks are worn out and need to be replaced.
+After more than a century of hard work, the wheels and their tracks were worn out and had to be replaced.